10 Must Have Medicinal Herbs from the Grocery Store

 Peppermint, along with Rosemary and balm of Gilead makes a good massage oil for the relief of arthritis in the feet, and hands.
 Keep it away from your eyes.

 Sold in the spice section of the grocery store, cayenne is the dried and ground fruit of the hot pepper.
-There are several varieties that are effective.
+Several varieties are effective.
 Cayenne is one of the hotter specimens.
 Any hot pepper that you grow in your garden can be used.
 Cayenne is stimulant, carminative, tonic, sialagogue, rubefacient, anti-catarrhal, anti-emetic, anti-microbial, and diaphoretic.
 The capsaicin helps reduce pain.

 Capsaicin has very powerful pain-relieving properties when applied to the skin.
 It reduces the amount of substance P, a chemical that carries pain messages to the brain, in your body.
 When there is less substance P, the pain messages no longer reach the brain, and you feel relief.
 Capsaicin is often recommended for topical application for the following conditions: